 Management has evaluated, and will continue to evaluate, the impact of the COVID-19 pandemic on the industry and has concluded that while it is reasonably possible that the virus could have a negative effect on the Company's financial position or results of its operations, the specific impact is not readily determinable as of the date of these unaudited condensed consolidated financial statements (the "condensed consolidated financial statements").
 The follow-up time for patient data and the statistical analysis for the Phase 2b Dupuytren's Contracture clinical trial was delayed as a result of COVID-19, but such follow-up and statistical analyses are now complete.
 The Company announced the top-line data results from the Phase 2b trial on December 1, 2021 and the data was published on April 29, 2022 in a peer-reviewed journal.
+The Company may experience similar delays in other clinical trials due to the continued future impact of COVID-19.
 The condensed consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.

 These condensed consolidated financial statements have been prepared under the assumption of a going concern, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
 The Company's ability to continue its operations is dependent upon obtaining new financing for its ongoing operations.
 Future financing options available to the Company include equity financings and loans and if the Company is unable to obtain such additional financing timely, or on favorable terms, the Company may have to curtail its development, marketing and promotional activities, which would have a material adverse effect on its business, financial condition and results of operations, and it could ultimately be forced to discontinue its operations and liquidate.
 These matters raise substantial doubt about the Company's ability to continue as a going concern for a reasonable period of time, which is defined as within one year after the date that the condensed consolidated financial statements are issued.
-Realization of the Company's assets may be substantially different from the carrying amounts presented in these condensed consolidated financial statements and the accompanying condensed consolidated financial statements are going concern.
+Realization of the Company's assets may be substantially different from the carrying amounts presented in these condensed consolidated financial statements and the accompanying condensed consolidated financial statements do not include any adjustments that may become necessary, should the Company be unable to continue as a going concern.